notesoft/firebird/doc/README.isql_enhancements.txt

 mode.

 If engine returns error isc_command_end_err2, then ISQL is put in statement continuation mode and asks for another line, repeating the process.
+When this error happens together with IStatement::PREPARE_REQUIRE_SEMICOLON, trace does not log the error.

 If engine returns a different error, the error is shown and ISQL is put in new statement mode.